Koreatown: Sydney

-Koreatown in central Sydney is located around Pitt Street between Bathurst and Goulburn Streets and Liverpool Street between George and Elizabeth Streets.
+Koreatown in the Sydney central business district is located around Pitt Street between Bathurst and Goulburn streets and Liverpool Street between George and Elizabeth streets.
 The area contains many retail businesses such as restaurants, grocers, travel agents, and bars on a block between Liverpool Street.
 Koreatown, along with the adjacent Thai Town, emerged in the early 21st century, decades after Chinatown was established nearby in 1980.

+The eastern part of the town centre of Eastwood, in northern Sydney, is also officially promoted as "Koreatown".
+In 2023, the New South Wales government finance the campaign to "market the suburb's Rowe Street East as ‘Koreatown’".

-Sydney's other Koreatowns, established earlier than the CBD one, include a concentration of Korean shops and restaurants around the secondary transport hub of Strathfield railway station, also sometimes referred to as "Little Korea", as well as parts of Eastwood and Campsie (said to be the first), which is home to the Sydney Korean Society.
+Other concentrations of Korean shops and restaurants, exist around the secondary transport hub of Strathfield railway station, also sometimes referred to as "Little Korea", as well as in Campsie (said to be the first) which is home to the Sydney Korean Society.
 These areas feature a concentration of restaurants and shops catering to Korean cultural needs, as well as number of Korean-speaking businesses.

-In 2016, the three local government area with the largest number of people who identified as having Korean ancestry were the City of Parramatta (at 11,770, 5.2% of the total), City of Ryde (at 5,811, 5.0% of the total), and Cumberland Council (at 5,272, 2.44% of the total), while the one with the highest percentage of Korean ancestry was the Municipality of Strathfield (at 3,682, 9.13% of the total).

 Melbourne

 Melbourne's de facto Koreatown is concentrated around the vicinity of La Trobe Street, specifically Healeys Lane.

-It also now has a distinct pocket on Victoria Street North Melbourne directly opposite the Victoria Market.
+It also now has a distinct pocket on Victoria Street, North Melbourne directly opposite the Queen Victoria Market.

+In 2024, the city council voted to officially create the Korean district, and to erect a jangseung to mark the entrance of Koreantown.